Profesional Certification: Do you need more letters after your name?

-Once you complete your M.A. in Training & Development (or our new M.A. in Organization Development) it’s time to decide whether to pursue additional training or education.
+Once you complete your M.A. in Training & Development it’s time to decide whether to pursue additional training or education.
 Most agree that it is important to continue learning after graduation to stay current with developments in research and technology.
 Many graduates seek professional certification to enhance their resumes.
 Profession certifications are universally recognized designations that communicate the mastery of a specific skill set.
 Most consist of lengthy knowledge tests and either portfolios or work projects that demonstrate expertise.
 Professional certifications may include continuing education credit, but typically do not include college credit that can be applied to a degree.

 The most widely recognized certification in the field of training is the CPLP or Certified Professional in Learning and Performance (see a previous post on this topic) from the American Society of Training & Development.
 To receive the certificate (and a lapel pin) you need to sit for a lengthy knowledge test and submit a work sample.
 MATD graduates pursue this certification after locating a job in the field and completing a study session.
 How beneficial is this CPLP?
 In a quick search of the ASTD job bank, I located more than 100 jobs with the word “training” in the search, and of those, 25 mentioned the CPLP designation.